tomczak724/Number_Classification_Neural_Network/README.md

 ### Tutorial: Digit Canvas
 ___

-Digit Canvas is an interactive figure which allows you to draw your own numerals and have the network guess them.
+`DigitCanvas` is an interactive figure which allows you to draw your own numerals and have the network guess them.
+The infrastructure for this figure is also encapsulated as an object (surprised?).
+The interactivity is entirely handled my the `mpl_connect` method with several matplotlib event classes.

 First you'll need to clone the repository to your machine.
 Next, open a terminal and switch to the `code` directory within it and execute the python script `DigitCanvas.py`.